 Merrell Moab 3 Mid Waterproof - Best Value

 There is a reason you see more Moabs on Maine trails than any other boot.
 They fit well right out of the box.
-We took a brand-new pair straight to Pleasant Mountain with zero break-in and had no hot spots or blisters after six miles.
+Owners routinely report taking a brand-new pair straight onto a trail like Pleasant Mountain with zero break-in and finishing six miles with no hot spots or blisters.
 Try that with most other boots.

 The Vibram TC5+ sole handles roots and mud with confidence.
-On the tangled root sections of the Jordan Pond Path, the Moab gripped reliably and felt stable.
+On the tangled root sections of the Jordan Pond Path, the Moab grips reliably and feels stable.
 The wide toe box accommodates most foot shapes without feeling sloppy.

 Where the Moab falls behind: steeply angled wet granite.
-On a wet afternoon on Champlain Mountain’s South Ridge, we could feel the sole losing traction on smooth, angled slabs that the Salomon and La Sportiva handled without issue.
+On a wet afternoon on Champlain Mountain’s South Ridge, the sole tends to lose traction on smooth, angled slabs that the Salomon and La Sportiva handle without issue.
 For general forest trails, carriage roads, and moderate summits, the Moab is excellent.
 For steep wet rock, spend the extra $30 on the Salomon.

-The waterproof membrane is adequate for splashes and light rain but started wetting out after about four hours of steady drizzle at Grafton Notch.
+The waterproof membrane is adequate for splashes and light rain but, by many owner accounts, starts wetting out after about four hours of steady drizzle.
 Gore-Tex it is not.

 Keen Targhee III Waterproof Mid - Best for Wide Feet

 If you have been cramming wide feet into standard boots and accepting the pain, stop.
-The Targhee III handled three days of rain on the Grafton Notch trails without a single wet sock, and the toe box gave our wide-footed tester room to spread naturally on descents instead of jamming his toes into the front of the boot.
+The Targhee III is built to handle three days of rain on the Grafton Notch trails without a wet sock, and the roomy toe box gives wide-footed hikers room to spread naturally on descents instead of jamming their toes into the front of the boot, the single thing owners credit it for most.

-The 4mm multi-directional lugs are the best mud clearers on this list.
-On a late-April hike through Gulf Hagas when the trail was a swamp, the Targhees shed mud with every step while smoother soles were caking up and losing traction.
+The 4mm multi-directional lugs are among the best mud clearers on this list.
+On a late-April hike through Gulf Hagas when the trail is a swamp, the Targhees shed mud with every step while smoother soles cake up and lose traction.

 The trade-off is weight.
 At nearly three pounds for the pair, you feel them on longer hikes.
-On a full traverse of the Mahoosuc Range, the extra weight was noticeable by afternoon compared to the Salomon.
+On a full traverse of the Mahoosuc Range, that extra weight becomes noticeable by afternoon compared to the Salomon.
 But for day hikes and anyone with foot width issues, the comfort is worth every ounce.

 Try boots on in the afternoon when your feet are swollen from walking around all day.
 Wear the socks you will actually hike in.
 Your hiking feet are bigger than your morning feet, and a boot that fits at 9 AM will be tight by mile eight.